-Dana Petitto (Dana): Hello everyone, and welcome to the next edition of our Manager Minute Podcast for Brookfield REIT for the quarter ended June 30th, 2025.
+Dana Petitto: Hello everyone, and welcome to the next edition of our Manager Minute Podcast for Brookfield REIC for the quarter ended June 30th, 2025.
 We began this new podcast format earlier this year, making this our second episode, and we really appreciate the interest of those who have tuned in.
 My name is Dana Petitto.
-I'm a managing director in the real estate group at Brookfield Asset Management, and I serve as the chief operating officer and portfolio manager for Brookfield REIT, which is the organization's public non-listed real estate income trust.
+I'm a managing director in the real estate group at Brookfield Asset Management, and I serve as the chief operating officer and portfolio manager for Brookfield REIT, which is the organization's semi-liquid, public non-traded real estate income trust.

 On today's episode, I'm very excited to be joined by Lowell Baron, a longtime Brookfield veteran and newly named global CEO of our real estate business.
-Lowell, congratulations on your recent appointment as real estate CEO, and thanks so much for joining us this quarter on the Brookfield REIT Podcast.
+Lowell, congratulations on your recent appointment as real estate CEO, and thanks so much for joining us this quarter on the Brookfield REIC Podcast.

-Lowell Baron (Lowell): Thank you, and thank you so much for having me.
+Lowell Baron: Thank you, and thank you so much for having me.

 Dana: Great.
-So before we delve into an in-depth discussion with Lowell on the state of play in the real estate industry, both for Brookfield Asset Management Ltd. ("Brookfield") and the market in general, I'll first provide a quick summary of the quarterly performance and new activity and initiatives within Brookfield REIT.
-In Q2 2025, we generated a net total return of 1.1% on our Class I shares, a strong quarter in which we reported positive returns in each of the past 3 months.
+So before we delve into an in-depth discussion with Lowell on the state of play in the real estate industry, both for Brookfield and the market in general, I'll first provide a quick summary of the quarterly performance and new activity and initiatives within Brookfield REIC.
+In Q2 2025, we generated a net total return of 0.47% on our Class F shares, as a result of positive returns in each of the last three months.